Peter FitzSimons: Radio

-In January 2006 FitzSimons began co-hosting a breakfast radio program with Mike Carlton on Sydney radio station 2UE.
+In January 2006, FitzSimons began co-hosting a breakfast radio program with Mike Carlton on Sydney radio station 2UE.
 He was brought onto the 2UE breakfast show in an attempt to boost the program's dwindling ratings.
 However, the Mike and Fitz Breakfast Show still trailed a long way behind the number one program on 2GB, hosted by FitzSimons' former coach Alan Jones.
 After two years, FitzSimons quit to become a stay-at-home dad and focus on his writing.

 Author

 FitzSimons is a prolific writer and is one of Australia's best-selling non-fiction writers.
-He has written books about subjects such as Nancy Wake, the shipwreck of the Batavia, Sir John Monash, Breaker Morant, Charles Kingsford Smith, and John Eales.
+He has written books about subjects such as Nancy Wake, the shipwreck of the Batavia, Sir John Monash, Breaker Morant, Charles Kingsford Smith and John Eales.

 Selected books

-Community and political activity
+Community and political activism

 FitzSimons is or was involved with a range of community organisations.
 At the University of Sydney he was a fellow of the Senate from 2009 to 2013, as well as Pro-Chancellor, a patron of The Russell Prize for Humour Writing, State Library of New South Wales, since 2015 and chairman of the Australian Republic Movement from 2015 to 2022.

-Additionally he served on the council of the Australian War Memorial and founded the Cauliflower Club with Nick Farr-Jones.
+Additionally, he served on the council of the Australian War Memorial and founded the Cauliflower Club with Nick Farr-Jones.

-In the lead up to 2019 New South Wales state election, FitzSimons began a campaign to prevent the demolition of the Sydney Football Stadium and Stadium Australia.
+In the lead-up to 2019 New South Wales state election, FitzSimons began a campaign to prevent the demolition of the Sydney Football Stadium and Stadium Australia.
 He began by launching a petition in late 2017 on Change.org that reached approximately 220,000 signatures prior to the election as well as numerous editorial articles decrying the demolitions.
 The stadium issue became a major element of the campaign with Labor leader Michael Daley calling the election a "referendum on stadiums".
-On 5 December 2017, FitzSimons remarked on Twitter that the incumbent Gladys Berejiklian government could "bulldoze and rebuild three new stadiums, including Parra, for $3Billion – on no demand – or they can win the next election, but they can't do both."
+On 5 December 2017, FitzSimons remarked on Twitter that the incumbent Gladys Berejiklian government could "bulldoze and rebuild three new stadiums, including Parra, for $3 billion—on no demand—or they can win the next election, but they can't do both."

 On 23 March, Berejiklian and her coalition were easily returned to government, with political commentators suggesting that the issue did not resonate with the wider community of the state.
-The campaign had a minor success however, as the Government changed the original plan for a complete knock down rebuild of Stadium Australia, and instead would go ahead with a billion dollar refurbishment.
-The refurbishment would also be cancelled, although no funds were allocated to any grassroots sports facilities as FitzSimmons wished, and later had a similar level of funding directed to a new stadium in Penrith.
+The campaign had a minor success, however, as the government changed the original plan for a complete knock down rebuild of Stadium Australia, and instead would go ahead with a billion-dollar refurbishment.
+The refurbishment would also be cancelled, although no funds were allocated to any grassroots sports facilities as FitzSimons wished, and later had a similar level of funding directed to a new stadium in Penrith.

 Personal life

 FitzSimons is married to Australian journalist and TV presenter Lisa Wilkinson.
 They have three children and live in Sydney.

-FitzSimons has identified himself as an atheist and a republican.
+FitzSimons has identified himself as an atheist and a Republican.